openpsi-project/ReaLHF/docs/source/customization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We take the SFT experiment as an example.
-The :class:`reallm.PromptAnswerDatasetConfig` class will be converted to a dataset config
+The :class:`realrlhf.PromptAnswerDatasetConfig` class will be converted to a dataset config
-under the system API, i.e., ``reallm.api.core.system_api.Dataset``.
+under the system API, i.e., ``realrlhf.api.core.system_api.Dataset``.
-Please check the ``datasets`` method of :class:`reallm.SFTConfig` for more details.
+Please check the ``datasets`` method of :class:`realrlhf.SFTConfig` for more details.
 This object has a dataset name (in this case, "prompt_answer") and corresponding arguments
 that are passed to the dataset class constructor.

-At the end of ``reallm.impl.dataset.prompt_answer_dataset``, we can see a line:
+At the end of ``realrlhf.impl.dataset.prompt_answer_dataset``, we can see a line:

 .. code-block:: python